Rumyra/blog-rumyra/src/posts/2013-05-30-Firefox-OS-What-is-it.md

 - firefoxos
 - craft-code
 status: published
+layout: post.html
+image: null
+summary: "So you may have caught wind of some phones that were released recently - namely the Geeksphone"
 ---

 So you may have caught wind of some phones that were released recently - namely the <a target="_blank" href="http://www.geeksphone.com/" title="http://www.geeksphone.com/">Geeksphone</a> - running new software, Firefox OS.
 But what the hell is it all about?